adrian-ipor/zip_midifier/README.md

 # zip_modifier
-Simple program that modifies files in a comprested zip folder.
+Simple app to modifies files in a comprested zip folder.
 syntax:

 python 3.9